 Interviews and Market Research

-Before this research, I was very curious about the user’s mindset and decision-making process while making a booking.
+Before this research, I was very curious about the mindset and decision-making process of people going to hostels.

 - Hostel bookers care about cheap, social and fun, but they are also very concern about privacy, security, and cleanliness.